tomas-dostal/PA2-2022/semester/README.md

 ## Extending the assignment

-Few people have not encountered the "good old" painting, MSPAINT.
+Almost everyone remembers the "good old" painting, MSPAINT.

-This "extension" of the popular program targets BI-PA2 students who have already completed (many even multiple times) the beautiful moments spent debugging code that for some reason crashes, and they have no idea why.
+This "extension" of the popular program targets BI-PA2 students who have still in a vivid memory those  beautiful moments spent by debugging code that for some reason crashes, and they have no idea why.
 From the popular Progtest environment, the program tspain(t) takes only the best - strict user input, which, if it does not match the specification, leads to program termination.
 Among other things, it offers only a limited number of colors, which students, aptly named after their favorite program on